arturmatlega/instalguru-blog-en/_posts/2020-02-10-pipe-cover-how-to-hide-exposed-pipes.md

   link: https://instalguru.cz/blog/potrubi-jak-skryt-odhalene-trubky.html

 ---
-## How to design an interior with pipes?

-**Plumbing pipes are integral parts of every properly functioning building.** Despite their importance, those elements are not very aesthetic.
-How to conceal exposed pipes to make your interior perfect?
-There are two good solutions for it.

-One of them is **hiding the pipes in walls**, in the floor or under skirting.
-It might, however, happen that those methods are impossible.
-In such case one can use plaster boards or furniture to conceal pipework.
-Concealing pipes is the most common solutions.
-There is also a good alternative to it, which becomes an increasingly popular among many homeowners. **Leaving pipes exposed has become a rising trend.** This type of design is most commonly used in industrial styles.

-Industrial interior design is simple and minimalistic.
-The interiors should be crude, spacious and sparing.
-The most characteristic feature for this style are walls: unplastered, brick or concrete.
-They are perfect for exposed pipes.

-## Pipe decor - ideas for exposed pipes

-If you have decided to leave the pipes exposed, you should remember that the installation should look bold and distinctive.
-This way everybody will know that the pipes are exposed intentionally.
-Thin, **copper pipes** can make an interesting structure for a wall.
-They can also be a hanger for clothes, kitchen utensils or towels.
-Large pipes can be painted in an interesting colour, matching other accessories.
+## Plasterboard over pipes - quick and easy pipe cover

+A plasterboard is just a construction which allows one to hide any elements that are unaesthetic and disrupt the consistency of the interior. **This type of hiding pipes and other elements is the most popular method.** What's more, you can do it yourself.
+Drywall doesn't take much space and it can be done in any type of interior.
+The biggest plus of this solution is the quick access to important elements, e.g. in case of a malfunction.

+Pipe cover with drywall can take many forms.
+It mostly depends on the type of system one wants to conceal.

+{:.list.list-positive}

+* Hiding central heating pipes involves covering the pipework completely using a plasterboard.
+This method is good for hiding both vertical and horizontal pipes.
+* Concealing gas pipes requires leaving openings in the board.
+You might also create a sort of a hinged shelf, which allows for a quick access to the system in case of an emergency.

 {:.distinction.distinction-quotation.distinction-positive}

-You can also buy furniture made of pipes that will fit perfectly to the water or heating system pipes.
-Loft style interiors are ideal for “crude” radiators and electrical wires plugged into ceiling lamps.
+Plastering leaves a wide array of possibilities, which can improve the visual aspect of the room.
+You might install a decorative lamp in it to **draw attention to the details** of the surroundings.
+This method for concealing pipes also allows to lay tiles or other ornamental elements on the created surface.

+Remember that the created drywall is going too look well only if you take care of a proper finish.
+Any new cracks and roughnesses can be removed with products like acrylic sealant for plasterboard.
+Both plasterboard installation, as well as smoothing the drywall down are simple and easy tasks anyone can do.
+Therefore, you don't have to worry about anything if you choose this method.

+If you are wondering, how to conceal pipes in a small bathroom - drywall is suitable in this case too. **You have to keep in mind, however, that interiors of higher humidity levels require special waterproof plasterboards.** They are significantly more durable and less vulnerable to harmful factors.

 ![](/uploads/948196e9ad254b4f8fd0feeca9d3db0b.jpg)

+## Concealing pipes with colour

+Are you looking for a quick way to hide pipes?
+There is a much cheaper and less invasive method than covering pipes with plasterboard - painting them in the wall colour.
+It is best to do it along with finishing or renovating the interior.
+The only thing you should remember in this case is choosing the exact same colour as the other parts of the interior have been painted in.
+This way, the pipes will perfectly blend in the wall and they will be practically invisible.

-## Plastering over pipes
+## How to hide pipes with decorative elements?

-This method is the simplest and quickest is you want to **conceal exposed pipe system**.
-It is very easy to make and doesn’t take too much space.
-It can be put over walls and it allows for a quick access to an installation in case of an emergency.

-**Hiding central heating pipes involves covering the pipework completely using a plasterboard.** This method is good for hiding both vertical and horizontal pipes.
-Concealing gas pipes requires leaving openings in the board.
-You might also create a sort of hinged shelf, which would allow for a quick access to installation in case of a breakdown.

-{:.distinction.distinction-quotation.distinction-positive}

-Plastering leaves a wide array of possibilities, which can make the room look really good.
-You might install a decorative lamp over it to expose details of the surroundings.
+You have no means to create a pipe cover using plasterboard, and concealing pipes with paint doesn't really resonate with you. **A good idea in this case is simply covering the pipes.** It's the best solution for piping located close to the windows.
+All you have to do is place the curtain rail at the right spot and choose a good curtain.
+It's a completely non-invasive pipe cover, which works perfectly.

+## Covering ceiling pipes and hiding pipes by the floor - easier thank you think

+If you wan to conceal pipes located under the ceiling or by the floor - the easiest way involves using the furniture.
+For the ceiling, all types of tall, custom-ordered wardrobes and closets or bookcases are perfect.

+{:.distinction.distinction-info.distinction-negative}

+To cover unwanted elements located right by the floor, use a wide sofa and place it by the wall, across its length.
+It's a very affordable method - you don't have to make any renovations.

 ![](/uploads/17523f9df91141dbb5e50ea171230750.jpg)

-## Painting pipes

-**Painting pipes** is a much cheaper and less involving method for hiding pipework.
-To make the pipe look less distinctive, just paint it in the same colour as walls.
-It is best to do it along with painting the walls, as matching the colour later might become a problem. **Painting will make the pipes blend in.**

-## Pipe cover for wallpaper

-If the walls are covered with **patterned and colourful wallpapers**, you might decide to paint the pipes in colour that matches the wallpaper the most.
-Another good idea is covering the piping with the same wallpaper as the walls.
+## Special pipe boxing

+Smaller pipes, as well as any electrical cords can be concealed with a special pipe cover.
+The market offers a wide array of this types of elements, made of various materials. **Pipe boxing** is one of the most popular and commonly chosen product.
+They allow to hide both vertical and horizontal pipes - depending on the character of the piping in your house.
+If you decide to use a pipe cover, remember to use a strong binding agent.
+A special hybrid sealan for various surface might be a perfect solution in this case.

-## How to cover ceiling pipes?
+## Is it necessary to cover pipes?

-If the pipes are located right under the ceiling, the best solution involves painting them in the colour that is dominating at this spot.
-If you decided to cover the installation, remember to attach the pipe cover thoroughly, so it doesn’t fall down. **A ceiling pipe boxing should be made of lightweight and strong materials, such as plasterboard.**

-## Pipe boxing by the floor

-In case exposed pipes run along the floor, one can use special covers made of polypropylene.
-They match any interior design and they can be covered or painted over.
+Although concealing pipes is something absolutely essential for many homeowners, there are also people who consiter it unnecessary.
+They are mostly fans of modern and industrial interior design. **One could have noticed that some latest 2020 trends point to the popularity of some raw-looking, yet intriguing interiors.** Exposing pipes instead of concealing them might be a perfect solution for the mentioned industrial-style-lovers.

 {:.distinction.distinction-quotation.distinction-negative}

-It is important that the cover is sturdy and durable, as this area is particularly prone to mechanical damage.

-Concealing pipes certainly affects the aesthetics of the interior.
-Regardless of the method, it can make the room look elegant and stylish.
+Copper pipes are the ones being left uncovered the most, thanks to their unique colour.
+What's interesting, they are perfect for loft interiors, as well as for rustic and vintage styles.
+Combined with other interesting elements, they might look really impressive.

+Designing an interior in fact requires a good idea and its proper realization. **If you do not like raw interiors - concealing the pipes is for you.** All you have to do is choose the right pipe cover, matching the room and your expectations.
+Are you looking for a solution which doesn't overwhelm the interior and at the same covers unaesthetic elements?
+Perhaps an openwork pipe cover is something you will like.
+You can use a very simple grid or some metal elements wrapped around the piping.
+Be creative and design an interior matching your style and expectations.